Brett-Tanner/obsidian/Books/Tidy First.md

+---
+title: Tidy First
+description: Book about small refactorings & when/why to do them
+---

 # Introduction

 Offers an answer to the 'when' of software design; when adding features to a component becomes difficult, redesign it to relieve that pressure.